Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Background Related Work

-Many studies of consumer IoT network traffic involve data collection in a controlled ``laboratory'' environment.
-Researchers acquire devices relevant to their research question then instrument the devices directly or connect the devices to an instrumented network that allows for the collection of network traffic.
+Many studies of consumer IoT network traffic have involved data collection in a controlled laboratory environment.
+Researchers acquire devices relevant to their research question, instrument the devices, and then manually interact with the devices to test their behavior and collect data for online and offline analysis.
+Studies utilizing manual data collection have focused on privacy-violating inferences from IoT network traffic~\cite{apthorpe2019keeping, acar2020peek, edu2020smart} and network vulnerabilities in specific classes of devices (e.g., children's toys~\cite{chu2018security, shasha2019playing}), sparking increased consumer awareness, regulatory action, and manufacturer attention to consumer IoT security and privacy.

-Laboratory data collection has several benefits.
+Manual data collection has several benefits.
 First, researchers can precisely control the network environment, ensuring that recorded network traffic actually corresponds to specific devices or user interactions.
 This greatly simplifies ground-truth labeling of collected network traffic for input into supervised machine learning algorithms or for other follow-up analyses.
 Second, researchers can collect data while subjecting the device or network to active attacks that would be unethical outside of a controlled environment.
 For example, researchers can flood a device with denial-of-service traffic or attempt to install bogus TLS certificates.

-Unfortunately, laboratory data collection also has several serious drawbacks that have limited consumer IoT research.
+Unfortunately, manual data collection also has several serious drawbacks that have limited consumer IoT research.
 First, collecting network traffic from all possible user interactions and device behaviors is usually infeasible.
 Most consumer IoT devices do not have emulator support, so user interactions must be tested on a physical device.
-Testing repeated sequences of specific user interactions (e.g. button presses) on a device is quite tedious, limiting data collection to a small set of interactions and a correspondingly small volume of network traffic.
-Second, researcher interactions with consumer IoT devices are unlikely representative of real user behavior over varying timescales.
-This means that network traffic generated via laboratory interactions may not be representative of traffic generated by devices in consumer households.
+Manually testing repeated sequences of specific user interactions (e.g., button presses) on a device is quite tedious, limiting data collection to a small set of interactions and a correspondingly small volume of network traffic.
+In contrast, our robotic arm approach does not require any manual interaction or intervention during data collection.
+This can save hours of researcher time and eliminate the possible need to restart experiments if a human researcher forgets a button press or presses the wrong button.

-Laboratory data collection has been extensively employed to audit consumer IoT devices for a variety of security and privacy concerns.
-Studies focused on privacy-violating inferences from IoT network traffic~\cite{apthorpe2019keeping, acar2020peek, edu2020smart} and network vulnerabilities in specific classes of devices (e.g. children's toys~\cite{chu2018security, shasha2019playing}) have sparked increased consumer awareness, regulatory action, and manufacturer attention to consumer IoT security and privacy.